pajkosmi/FLASH_workshop/workshop.md

 ### FLASH Architecture
+* FLASH is written mostly in FORTRAN90
-* FLASH is composable; at runtime it picks and chooses the necessary 'components'
+* FLASH is composable; at runtime it picks and chooses the necessary 'components' it needs to model a physical situation
   * Cuts down ~2e6 total lines of code to ~2e4 for a typical simulation
+* It has a 'tree like' structure beginning with broad, parent 'Unit directories' (always beginning with a capital letter) and branch to more specific functions and routines
+* In the high level directories there are often 'stub implementations'
+  * These are essentially 'no ops' that allow FLASH to compile easily even if a certain features of the code are left out (MIKE EXAMPLE grid refine)

 * FLASH is separated into 6 main units:
+#### Physics
-  * Physics: contains relevant 'science' for a given simulation
+* contains relevant 'science' for a given simulation
+#### Simulation
-  * Simulation: contains the initial conditions to start a simulation
+* contains the initial conditions to start a simulation

+#### Driver
-  * Driver: evolves the simulation
+* evolves the simulation

+#### IO
-  * IO: manages input & output
+* manages input & output

+#### Infrastructure
-  * Infrastructure: handles things like how the grid is setup
+* handles things like how the grid is setup

+#### Monitor
-  * Monitor: tracks the simulation progress with log files and timing measures
+* tracks the simulation progress with log files and timing measures

 * API and inheritance structure